Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Besides this, there is an option to add questions to your form.
 You can choose from pre-set industry-based questions.
 For example, in the case of B2B, you can choose from the following questions:

 Because your goal isn’t just simply generating leads and you want those leads converted into sales, you need to connect your converted leads to your campaigns.
 Google Ads offers you the opportunity to use a webhook to manage the collected leads.
 For this, you can use Zapier, which offers you the possibility to connect Google’s lead form extensions and webhooks to your email marketing, marketing automation, and CRM apps.
 This is a great help when it comes to automating the lead nurturing process.”
+Use this lead generation dashboard to monitor the number of leads that come from Google Ads.

 “Adroll is my favorite because, with Adroll, it’s effortless for my team to find the target audience and also create cross-channel experiences that allow us to retain customers,” says Jigar Agrawal of eSparkBiz Technologies.
 “It also allows us to measure our performance and long-term impacts.”